 We have also made space for a straightforward to-do list.
 Have students make and keep track of important to-dos for the day.

 Then we've allowed an opportunity for the student to rate their own personal score for the day.
 This is an easy way for a child to summarize how they believe they are doing or to rate their level of effort, and can also be a great section to foster further conversation with a parent and help a parent quickly glance at a week's performance.

 And finally, we have a notes section to jot down any important comments, encouragements, quotes, or valuable feedback on the day.
 It may be helpful to use the notes section as a commentary on the personal score.
 Why was the score low?
 Why was the score high?
 You can use the notes section however you like, either by the student or parent.

 How do I get started?

-It may be helpful to go ahead and mark down the dates that all the sheets will correspond to.
+Once you order and receive the spiral-bound planner, it may be helpful to go ahead and mark down the dates that all the sheets will correspond to.

 A few other tips as you get started that may be helpful.

 - Before beginning, make sure to have a conversation with your child and help them understand the value of a planner.
 The more on board they are the better.
 You want them seeing this as a blessing, not a burden.